jongminkimlab/Protocol/Fly_IF_Wholemount.md

 </details><br>

 2. Remove formaldehyde.
-Wash with PBS - 500mM Tris - PBS -PBS.
-    > - 500mM Tris to quench formaldehyde.
-Usually okay to skip. <br>
-    > - You can add the 1x volume of 1M Tris directly to quench. <br>
+Wash with PBST (0.05% Triton-X 100)
-    > - Testes can be stored in PBS at 4C for couple of hours. <br>
+    > - Testes can be stored in PBST at 4C for several days. <br>
-    > - For longer storage, it may be better with some buffer with detergent.
-You can keep the testes in the blocking step for a few days. <br>

-3. Replace buffer with the permeabilization solution (0.2% Triton-X PBS), 500~1000uL for ~30 minutes.
+3. Replace buffer with the 1mL permeabilization solution (0.2% Triton-X PBS), for >30 minutes.
 Do a quick wash (buffer exchange) with PBST (0.05% Triton-X) after permeabilization.
     > I am still not sure if Sodium Deoxycholate (NaDOC) permeabilization step is strictly necessary.
 So skipped here.<br>
     > If using NaDOC, make fresh.
 0.5% NaDOC in 0.2% Triton-X 100 PBST (e.g. 50mg NaDOC in 10mL PBST)